mermaid-js/mermaid/docs/stateDiagram.md

     s1
 ```

-Another way is by using the state key word as per below:
+Another way is by using the state keyword with a description as per below:
 ```
 stateDiagram
     state "This ia state decription" as s2